 Myth Breakers: Facts About Electronic Elections

-PRO: "Each of our members has policies governing political and partisan activity.
+"Each of our members has policies governing political and partisan activity.
 The policies either prohibit, or set strict standards for, engagement in political activity.
 Furthermore, the commonly-held belief that voting systems manufacturers have been particularly active in partisan activity is simply not based in fact."

 Former President, Information Technology Association of America